 You can easily and quickly download, view, and print the images of any patent before 1976 at the USPTO's website.
 Everything is free on the USPTO's website, except for orders of patents to be sent by mail.

-This is more than the USPTO offers since many older USPTO patents are not text-searchable.
-Many patent searchers find the Google site to be more thorough and easier to use than the USPTO's site.
+This is more than the USPTO offers, since many older USPTO patents are not text-searchable.
+Many patent searchers find the Google site to be more thorough and easier to use than the USPTO's website.